Okay, let me ask you this – “What acoustic guitar would you buy if you had $3000 right now?”

 - Temperature changes might affect a few units more than usual

 - Can be quite big for some people

 - The finish is a little vulnerable to scratches

 Best for Travel – Martin Steel-String Backpacker

 Your partner in your dream road trip adventure!

-The first thing you notice is the body shape, it is a bit tricky to get used to, and I can understand how this would be an issue if you’ve only played traditionally shaped acoustic guitars.
+The first thing you notice is the body shape.
+It’s a bit tricky to get used to, and I can understand how this would be an issue if you’ve only played traditionally shaped acoustic guitars.
 But, if you’ve ever played an oddly shaped electric (Gibson Flying V for example), then the adjustments you have to make to play this traveler are not bad at all.
 Plus… it’s a travel guitar.
 Compact size is the name of the game.

-It doesn’t have the richness of a full-sized guitar, but it in no way sounds like a uke, as some people have been saying; The sonic qualities are quite nice.
+It doesn’t have the richness of a full-sized guitar, but it in no way sounds like a uke, as some people have been saying.
+The sonic qualities are quite nice.
 The build is solid and the machines hold tune even after traveling in very different climates.
 If you like the idea of playing guitar anywhere without the weight and bulk, get this.
-Decent bass, strumming sounds very clear and distinct with its solid spruce top.
+The bass is decent, strumming sounds very clear and distinct with its solid spruce top.
 Perfect intonation all the way to the 15th fret.
 It’s a Martin!

 - Totally portable and lightweight

 - You can’t balance it on your leg while you play like you can with a full-sized acoustic guitar.